riclzh/novelchemrxn/_posts/2023-04-10-new-paper-cc.md

 ---
 layout: post
-title: "New published paper - Guanidine-based biomimetic hydrides for carbon dioxide reduction"
+title: "New paper: Guanidine-based biomimetic hydrides for carbon dioxide reduction"
 ---

 You can read more about the paper [here](https://github.com/riclzh/novelchemrxn/blob/master/files/papers/d3cc00475a.pdf).